Automatic Full-Layers Functional ECO Flow

 Automatic Functional ECO example script

-The ECO script has exact the same syntax of Perl script.
-It runs the exported APIs that access the netlist database and modify the netlist.
+The ECO script employs the exact syntax of a Perl script.
+It executes exported APIs that interact with the netlist database, facilitating modifications to the netlist.

 The following is the example script for automatic functional ECO: